GIVESocialMovement/scala-named-argument-compiler-plugin/README.md

 addCompilerPlugin("givers.scala.namedargument" %% "scala-named-argument-compiler-plugin" % "0.1.0")
 ```

-Notice that `scalacOptions` points the class `framework.ForceNamedArgument` (You can change this class to your liking).
+Notice that `-P:named-argument:annotation:` (in `scalacOptions`) points the class `framework.ForceNamedArgument` (You can change this class to your liking).

-With the `scalacOptions above, please add the below class to your project:
+With the `scalacOptions` above, please add the below class to your project:

 ```
 package framework